docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-class.md

-Collects the enumerated values that can be used in the [alignment](window-object.md#container-properties-alignment) and [alignChildren](window-object.md#container-properties-alignchildren) properties of controls and containers, and in the alignment property used to set a control’s [titleLayout](control-objects.md#controlobj-titlelayout) property.
+Collects the enumerated values that can be used in the [alignment](window-object.md#container-properties-alignment) and [alignChildren](window-object.md#container-properties-alignchildren) properties of controls and containers, and in the alignment property used to set a control's [titleLayout](control-objects.md#controlobj-titlelayout) property.
 Read only.

 Use these constants to set the alignment.
 For example: